eclipse-openj9/openj9-docs/docs/gc_vgclog_intro.md

 ## How to generate a verbose garbage collection log

+You can enable the verbose gc output by using the Java virtual machine standard command line option `-verbose:gc`.
+For more information about how to use OpenJ9 virtual machine command line options see [Specifying Options](./cmdlie_specifying).

 The output of `-verbose:gc` is printed to STDERR by default.
-You can generate a verbose garbage collection log file using the `-verbose:gc` standard Java ^{TM} option with the ’-Xverbosegclog` non-standard option.
+You can instead generate a verbose garbage collection log file using the `-verbose:gc` standard Java ^{TM} option with the ’-Xverbosegclog` non-standard option.

-To configure the metrics/xml tags outputted by the garbage collection log, add options to the unified logging feature `-Xlog`
+You can add other `-X` (nonstandard options) and `-XX` options to configure the information outputted by the garbage collection log.
+For example, ADD

-The following nonstandard (or -X) options can be used with the '-verbose:gc' option:

 ## Vgc log contents